 That initial phone call is our opportunity to assess their cognitive and physical ability.
 If the case manager determines that the person requesting meals is a candidate for our services, he or she schedules an in-home visit with the person that day.
 Case managers use a twelve-page intake assessment tool to help determine eligibility.
 Those who meet the qualification criteria are placed on the program and begin receiving meals within 48 hours.
 From the 250 requests, approximately 150 new clients are approved for the program each month.

 Qualification Criteria: Home-delivered meals are available to those who are homebound for any length of time, are physically or mentally unable to prepare a nutritious meal for themselves, and have no one to help them on a regular basis.
 Some people may be recovering from a hospital stay or illness and will only be on the program for a short period of time.
 Others have a long-term need and may receive home-delivered meals on an ongoing basis.
 This problem affects people of all ethnicities and socio-economic backgrounds.
-Consequently, there are no age or income restrictions and no one is ever turned away due to their inability to contribute toward the cost of the services that they receive.
+Consequently, there are no age or income restrictions and no one is ever approved or turned away based on their ability to make a voluntary contribution toward the cost of the services that they receive.